Are serious knee injuries in the Premier League really at 'epidemic' levels?

 "Injuries don't just make it harder to manage a team, there is also a direct cost associated with it, in the form of salaries paid to players who can't take part in matches."

-Listen to BBC Radio 5 live's Monday Night Football Club on 24 July, from 19:30 BST.
+Listen to BBC Radio 5 live's Monday Night Club on 24 July, from 19:30 BST.